tourhunter-com/help-tourhunter-com/_articles-en/suppliers_recent_bookings.md

 ### **Step 2**

-Click on the Supplier’s card you want to see recent bookings.
+Click on the Supplier’s card to see recent bookings.

 ![Suppliers_recent_bookings1](/assets/images/suppliers_recent_bookings1.png)